m8kin/course_udacity_git/README.md

 ```

 </br>

 To commit the Staging Index.
-Using `-m "some message"` will add the commit message upon commit bypassing an editor.
+Using `-m "some message"` will add the commit message upon commit bypassing an editor. using `--ammend` will modify the last commit.

 ```
 git commit
 git commit -m "[message]"
+git commit --ammend
 ```

 </br>

 To see any changes not yet commited.
 Actually for some reason `git diff` is the same as `git log --patch`

 ```